GimpTutorial/04-Character-Sketch/README.md

 + Used for building up an image
 + Used for breaking down an image
 + Used with layers / lighter grey

+### 7 Bone Structure
++ Understanding the foundations of a character
++ Allows sensible posing and animation